Base64: Alphabet

-Note that Base64URL encoding replaces '+' with '-' and '/' with '_' to make the encoded string HTTP-safe and avoid the need for escaping.
+Base64URL encoding replaces + with - and / with _ to make the encoded string HTTP-safe and avoid the need for escaping.

 Examples

-To simplify explanation, the example below uses ASCII text for input even though this is not a typical use.
-More commonly, input is binary data, such as an image, and the result then represents binary data in a printable text format.
+To simplify explanation, the example below uses plain text for input.
+While this is done in practice, a much more common use is encoding images and other data that are normally not representable with plain text, and the result then represents the data in a printable text format.